codewouter/milestone-project/README.md

     - This was difficult for me as when I created it the first time it did not go as smoothly as I would have liked it to.
 To correct this, I re watched the lesson on it and understood more of what I had to do as I was leaving out some key CSS styles

 ## Deployment
-- To deploy my project I created an account on GitHub and made a new repository called "milestone-project".
-I then proceeded to deployed my project to my GitHub via the push origin master method.
+To deploy my project I pushed my Cloud9 workspace to my Github repository named milestone-project via the command line.
 This was done each time edits were made to my code and I needed to save them.
-Please find my [GitHub here](https://github.com/ananyasitlani/milestone-project)
+Please find my [GitHub here](https://github.com/ananyasitlani/milestone-project).
+To create mmy GitHub page I built it from the Master branch.

 ## Credits